DOC COLOUR’S ZOP ZOO CARD GAME

 USE THE LINKS BELOW TO DIRECTLY GO TO A SPECIFIC GAME RULE OR TYPE OF CARD

-Each round, match your animal cards (from the white deck) with their matching animal cards (in the black deck) to make them worth POINTS.
-Be the first player to have POINTS for all of your cards.
+Match your animal cards (from the white deck) with their matching animal cards (in the black deck) to make them worth POINTS.
+Each round, be the first player to have POINTS for all of your cards.
 The first player to reach 800 POINTS wins the game!

 *If only 2 people are playing, you can play to 1000 POINTS if you like.